Limits of Classical correlations and Quantum advantages under (Anti-)Distinguishability constraints in Multipartite Communication: The task of Antidistinguishing distributed inputs

 We further study three different multipartite communication scenarios for this task using SDP.
-The three scenarios, labelled by the total number of senders $N$ and the number of inputs $n$ of each sender, are $(N=2;n=3),(N=2; n =4)$ and $(N=3;n=3)$.
-Implementing the SeeSaw method, we observe that the respective $\mathcal{\widetilde{S}_Q}$ is maximum when all the senders share the same value of anti-distinguishability for their inputs.
-This observation further motivates us to consider quantum strategies in which all senders share the same value of anti-distinguishability.
+The three scenarios, labeled by the total number of senders $N$ and the number of inputs $n$ of each sender, are $(N=2;n=3),(N=2; n =4)$ and $(N=3;n=3)$.
+Implementing the SeeSaw method, we observe that the respective $\mathcal{\widetilde{S}_Q}$ is maximum when all the senders share the same value of antidistinguishability for their inputs.
+This observation further motivates us to consider quantum strategies in which all senders share the same value of antidistinguishability.
 Considering $A_i=A^C$ for all $i$ in the expression of \eqref{thm1}, we get

 where the same value of the success metric in classical communication is taken, that is, $\mathcal{\widetilde{S}}=\mathcal{\widetilde{S}_C}=\mathcal{\widetilde{S}_Q}$.
 For different values of the success metric $\mathcal{\widetilde{S}}$, we study quantum advantage via the ratio $(A^C/A^Q)^N$ and plot the obtained values in Fig. \ref{game_antidis}.
 Among the three scenarios $(N=3;n=3)$ achieves highest quantum advantage as $(A^C/A^Q)^N \approx 1.7489$ for $\mathcal{\widetilde{S}}=1$.